 This time of year, we usually see an uptick in PRRS virus.
 As it happens, our industry has also noticed an upsurge in the number of new PEDV cases in the last few weeks.

-You can be proud of the work Pipestone System is doing to see if the biosecurity measures we have taken against PRRS are effective with PEDV.
+You can be proud of the work Pipestone Management is doing to see if the biosecurity measures we have taken against PRRS are effective with PEDV.
 Preserve International makes the Synergize™ disinfectant used for many years as our disinfectant of choice in truck washes and on our farms.
 It has been very effective against PRRS, but no work had been done to this point in testing our transportation protocol and that disinfectant.

 Thanks to the SDSU studies, we now know this disinfectant is effective against PEDV, not only in truck washes but in proper trailer sanitation.
 Now we know we’re moving in the right direction on the sow farm, too, by washing and disinfecting loadout chutes and in our biosecurity measures in general.